0Sujal/AWS-End-to-End-Architechture/README.md

 **Backend:**
 - API Gateway receives the input and triggers a Lambda function.
 - The Lambda function, written in Python, performs the calculation.
-- The result is returned to the frontend and displayed.
+- The result is returned to the front end and displayed.
 - Optionally, the result is also stored in DynamoDB for future reference.